John Himmelman's Stories' Stories

 This is the big finale of the series - Charlotte's play being performed.
 I remember being pleased with the line-work depicting the bushes.
 And the tweed jacket in the clown/hobo.

 I was also playing with crosshatching a tiny bit more than I had in the past.
-I love crosshatching in illustrations, but have always been intimidated to dive into them myself.
+I love crosshatching in illustrations, but have always been intimidated to dive into the technique myself.

 And... they got me one more time with a replacement cover down the line.
 As I said before, though, it's better than what I did for this age group.
 No hard feelings...